IMG

 All major travel insurance companies offer 24/7 emergency assistance services.
 This can provide senior travelers with peace of mind and critical support if their trip takes an unexpected turn for the worse.

-As with any age group, seniors should purchase travel insurance as early as possible, especially if they have cancellation concerns going into their trip.
-This is especially true for those that wish to include time-sensitive benefits as part of their coverage, such as Pre-Existing Condition and Cancel For Any Reason.
+This is especially important for those that wish to include time-sensitive benefits as part of their coverage, such as Pre-Existing Condition and Cancel For Any Reason.

 Purchasing travel insurance early will also maximize coverage for travelers in the event a medical emergency, natural disaster, or other covered event happens leading up to a trip.